She holds and twists her long-telling tale

 yellow ones, green, her nails worn to the quick

-tiny dark stains bled into the ragged ends.
+tiny dark stains bled into their ragged ends.

 Blue ones, I think, for the oceans of ink wept

 and yet to be written; red ones for the nights that

 the sharp-tongues came out, yellow for a spot

 to stand firm on.
 (The blow, it’s certain, is coming,